Admission arrangements for entry into Year 7 in September 2023

 Music applications are closed.
 The deadline for Music applications was 4:00pm on Monday 19 September 2022.
 This criterion only applies to the secondary transfer round for a place in Year 7.

-The deadline for claims under the Social-Medical criterion, for the school to receive your supplementary form with evidence, is 31 October 2022.
+Social-Medical claims are closed.
+The deadline for claims under the Social-Medical criterion, for the school to receive your supplementary form with evidence, was 31 October 2022.

 Our online supplementary form is available on this website when the application round is open.

-The closing date for secondary transfer applications (via www.eadmissions.org.uk ) is 31 October 2022.
+The closing date for secondary transfer applications (via www.eadmissions.org.uk ) was 31 October 2022.

 Key Admission Process Dates (for entry in September 2023)